Drew Browning Drew Browning is an

 Commissioned by the Museum of Science and Industry Chicago, "Waiting In Line" is an interactive computer installation of

 visually rich, graphical representations of waveforms.
-The exhibit encouraged those waiting in

-line for tickets in the Great Hall to participate in creating a series of Lissajous figures, a pattern of lines which may be familiar
+Hall to participate in creating a series of Lissajous figures, a pattern of lines which may be

-from science fiction movies of the 1950's.
+familiar from science fiction movies of the 1950's.

 The images were displayed on a large-scale screen.
-Guests used sheets of colored paper to

-patterns.
+vertical frequencies of the complex, changing patterns.
 For more information: http://www.msichicago.org/scrapbook/scrapbook_events/experiments/.

 “Homeland